lingium/stan-case-study/README.md

 This case study is written originally in LaTeX for more beautiful typography and can be converted to other formats via `pandoc` to enhance distribute.

+The [pdf version](/docs/maindoc.pdf) can be downloaded form GitHub.

 The [tex source code](/docs/maindoc.tex) can be conveted to markdown by running

 ```shell
 pandoc "maindoc.tex" -o "maindoc.md" --wrap=none
 ```

-The [markdown version](/docs/maindoc.md) can be previewed directly on Github.
+The [markdown version](/docs/maindoc.md) can be previewed directly on GitHub.

 Please report any bugs and issues to lingzhi255@gmail.com or post an issue on GitHub.